ecosense-au-dk/karibu-tutorial/quickstart.md

 The virtual machines are in VMWare format.
 They have been tested to work with VMWare's virtual machine monitor VMWare Player which is free for personal use.
-You can find and download from VMWare's website.
+You can find and download it from VMWare's website.

-Once installed, download the two VMs:
+Once installed, download the two VMs (about 400MB each):

   * [Duma MQ](http://users-cs.au.dk/baerbak/c/vm/Duma-RSA-RabbitMQ.zip)